damares86/simple_reserved_area/README.md

 You have to create the roles you want (e.g Editor, Viewer,etc), create the users and assign them specific roles and upload files (.pdf, .doc, .docx, .zip) assigning them role's permission.

-Enjoy your reserved area and if you need help or if you find some problems, contact me and I'll fix that.
+If you find some problems, open an issue and I'll fix that.

+**Enjoy your reserved area!**